14 min read

 In 1895, Taiwan existed as the Republic of Formosa.
 It lasted 151 days.

-The flag was kind of badass!
+This flag was badass!

 The name Formosa dates from 1542 when Portugese sailors sighted an uncharted island and noted it on their maps as Ilha Formosa ("beautiful island").
 The name Formosa eventually "replaced all others in European literature" and remained in common use among English speakers into the 20th century.